Edward Bulfin: Early life

-Bulfin was born Woodtown Park, Rathfarnham, Co Dublin the second son of Patrick Bulfin and Teresa Clare Carroll.
-His father was a son of Edward Bulfin from Derrinlough, King's County (now County Offaly), and was elected Lord Mayor of Dublin in 1870.
-He was educated at Stonyhurst College, and then at Kensington Catholic Public School Although he attended Trinity College, Dublin, he did not take a degree, choosing a military career instead.
+Bulfin was born Woodtown Park, Rathfarnham, County Dublin, the second son of Patrick Bulfin and Teresa Clare Carroll.
+His father was a son of Edward Bulfin from Derrinlough, King's County (now County Offaly), and was elected Lord Mayor of Dublin in 1871.
+He was educated at Stonyhurst College, and then at Kensington Catholic Public School.
+Although he attended Trinity College, Dublin, he did not take a degree, choosing a military career instead.

 Military career

-From Dublin University he entered the Armagh Militia from where he was commissioned into the Princess of Wales's Own (Yorkshire Regiment) in 1884, following militia service with the Royal Irish Fusiliers.
+From Dublin University he entered the Armagh Militia from where he was commissioned into the Princess of Wales's Own (Yorkshire Regiment) in November 1884, following militia service with the Royal Irish Fusiliers.
 He was dispatched to India on 31 December 1889, and first saw active service in Burma in that year.
 He was promoted to captain on 30 January 1895.
-In 1898 he was appointed Garrison Adjutant at Dover, and in November embarked for South Africa with his fellow Irishman General Sir William Butler, as Assistant Military Secretary.
+In 1898, after returning to England, he was appointed Garrison Adjutant at Dover, and in November embarked for South Africa with his fellow Irishman General Sir William Butler, as Assistant Military Secretary.

 When the Second Boer War broke out, in 1899 he was appointed brigade major to the 9th Brigade.
 He saw action at several skirmishes in South Africa, and was promoted to a brevet major in November 1900.
 He was present at several battles including Belmont and Graspan, Modder River, Magersfontein, Rhenoster and Lindley.

 He returned to the regular rank of captain in his regiment on 12 December 1901, and served in South Africa until the end of the war, when he left Cape Town on board the SS Walmer Castle in late June 1902, arriving at Southampton the following month.

-On his return to England he received a brevet promotion to lieutenant-colonel in the South Africa honours list published on 26 June 1902, and abandoned regimental soldiering in favour of a staff career.
-From October 1902 to 1904, he served as deputy assistant adjutant-general with the 2nd Division, 1st Army Corps, and on 28 November 1903 he received the substantive rank of major.
-From 1906 to 1910 he served as assistant adjutant and quartermaster-general for Cape Colony.
-After returning to England, he was promoted to colonel and given command of the Essex Brigade, an unusual appointment as Bulfin had never commanded a battalion.
-In 1913, he was promoted again, and appointed to the prestigious command of the 2nd Infantry Brigade.
+On his return to England he received a brevet promotion to lieutenant colonel in the South Africa honours list published on 26 June 1902, and abandoned regimental soldiering in favour of a staff career.
+From October 1902 to 1904, he served as deputy assistant adjutant-general (DAAG) with the 2nd Division, 1st Army Corps, and on 28 November 1903 he received the substantive rank of major.
+From November 1906 he served as assistant adjutant and quartermaster general (AA&QMG) for Cape Colony, in succession to Colonel Nevil Macready, and for which he was promoted to brevet colonel.
+While serving in this assignment he was promoted to colonel in July 1908.

+After returning to England "his career took a major step forward", as he was given command of the Essex Infantry Brigade, an unusual appointment as Bulfin had never commanded a battalion.
+In June 1913 he was appointed a Companion of the Order of the Bath (CB) in the 1913 Birthday Honours, "proof that he was well established".
+In late June he was promoted again, this time to the temporary rank of brigadier general, and appointed to the prestigious command of the 2nd Infantry Brigade, taking over from Major General Thomas Morland.

-From 1914 to 1939 he was Regimental Colonel of Alexandra, Princess of Wales's Own (Yorkshire Regiment).
+From 1914 to 1939 he was regimental colonel of Alexandra, Princess of Wales's Own (Yorkshire Regiment).